 Latissimus dorsi myotendinous junction tear

 Acitve cricket bowler - Few yrs (3 - 4 days a week).
 History of 'snap' while bowling a few days back.
-Presents with left axillary pain & swelling.
+Presents with left axillary pain and swelling.

 Loading Stack -